rootstrap/blog/content/iOS/RSFormView/RSFormView.md

 - It supports different out of the box data entry options: regular text fields, password text fields, date pickers, options pickers, etc.
 - It provides default validation for each text field type.
 Default validation can be overriden with any of the out of the box validation types or your custom validation.
-- It allows easy configuration: you can choose if you want the formView to be scrollable or not and choose your own, fonts, colors and margins for each text field state (editing, valid and invalid).
+- It allows easy configuration: you can choose if you want the formView to be scrollable or not and choose your own fonts, colors and margins for each text field state (editing, valid and invalid).
 - The FormView makes a callback to its delegate whenever a change is made, so there you can update any view dependant on the data entered.
 (For example  enable/disable a submit button).
 - You can easily collect the entered data by iterating the items array of your FormViewModel.
+- Ability to manually mark items invalid, useful when you have backend validation.

 ### What needs to be improved?

 - Adding your own custom views as text fields in order to make the form view fully customizable.
-- Adding more out of the box field types (we are planning to do this gradually as we identfy more needs)
+- Adding more out of the box field types (we are planning to do this gradually as we identfy more needs).
-- Better support long error messages
+- Better support long error messages.
-- Support Carthage
+- Support Carthage.

 See RSFormView Readme for usage examples and guidance: https://github.com/rootstrap/RSFormView